What’s Changing For Travel From 19 July

 Even for double-vaxxed sunseekers, nothing changes when it comes to the green and red list countries.
 If you need to go to a red list country 10 days prior to your arrival in the UK, you’ll have to book in a 10-day mandatory hotel stay at a cost of £1,750.
 For green list countries, there’s still the requirement of taking a COVID test before you leave your destination, plus another up to two days from when you’re back.

-If you’ve planning on heading away to Europe this summer, and beyond, Switched On Travel Insurance provides real peace of mind in the form of the cover provided by its standard policy and the enhanced protections offered by its COVID-19 Protect add on.
+If you’re planning on heading away to Europe this summer, and beyond, Switched On Travel Insurance provides real peace of mind through the cover provided by its standard policy and the enhanced protections offered by its COVID-19 Protect add on.
 Plus there’s currently 25% off Single Trip and Annual policies!
 Click here to find our more.

 The details contained in this article were correct at the time of writing but as things can change at any time it’s important to check the latest information available to ensure you have the most up to date details to hand.